Skip to main content

 • BBP for everything else ($6K × 2x × 2¢ = $2,880)

-• Combined net value: ~$12,559/year after effective fees
+• Combined net value: ~$12,499/year after effective fees

 • Plus Centurion Lounges, hotel elite status, Fine Hotels benefits

-Common Mistakes High Earners Make
+What Mistakes Do High Earners Make with Credit Cards?

 1. Carrying a balance.
 Credit card interest (24%+) dwarfs any rewards.
 If you can’t pay in full monthly, use a debit card until you can.